-Let's convert 10.4{10} to octal with an accuracy of four fractional digits.
-When converting the fractional component of the number, the algorithm is continued until four digits worth of fractional numerals have been achieved.
+Let's convert 10.4{10} to octal with an accuracy of 4 fractional digits.
+When converting the fractional component of the number, the algorithm is continued until 4 digits worth of fractional numerals has been achieved.
 Once the accuracy has been achieved, the conversion is finished even though a product with a zero fractional value has not been obtained.
-Example 2.6 shows the step-by-step process converting a decimal number to octal with a fractional accuracy of four digits.
+Example 2.6 shows the step-by-step process converting a decimal number to octal with a fractional accuracy of 4 digits.

-Example 2.6Converting Decimal to Octal
+Example 2.6Converting decimal to octal